Divius/Divius.github.io/posts/ironic-denver-2019.rst

 of not really interested individuals.
 The proposal was to follow the example of Keystone and just move to Flask.
 We can use ironic-inspector as an example, and probably migrate part by part.
 JSON schema could replace WSME objects, similarly to how Nova does it.
+I volunteered to come up with a plan to switch, and some folks from Intel expressed interest in participating.

 Standalone roadmap
 ------------------